replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

   • Go to http://localhost:8800 to access the Admin Console
 ```

-Once this message is displayed visit `http://localhost:8800` to complete the application setup using the Admin Console.
+After this message is displayed visit `http://localhost:8800` to complete the application setup using the admin console.

-### Upload Airgap Bundle
+## Upload the airgap bundle

 ![Airgap Bundle](../../static/images/airgap-install.png)

-The software vendor should have delivered a `.airgap` bundle to be used on this screen.
+The software vendor should have delivered an `.airgap` bundle to be used on this screen.
 The bundle contains the container images and manifests.
 Choose the bundle and click continue to start processing.

 ![Airgap Uploading](../../static/images/airgap-uploading.png)

-### Processing Images
-Once the bundle has been completely uploaded, the Admin Console will start to process the images and manifests.
+After the bundle has been completely uploaded, the admin console processes the images and manifests.
-Images will be loaded, re-tagged and pushed to the registry provided.
+Images will be loaded, re-tagged, and pushed to the registry provided.

 ![Processing Images](../../static/images/processing-images.gif)